-In this block course, a complex task will be implemented in a small team.
-The tasks address algorithmic questions in the context of humanoid robotics, such as semantic scene understanding, active perception, grasping and manipulation planning, action representation with movement primitives, programming by demonstration and imitation learning.
+In this practical course, a is worked on alone or in small teams with up to 3 students.
+Questions of humanoid robotics are dealt with, such as semantic scene interpretation, active perception, planning of grasping and manipulation tasks, action representation with motion primitives, and programming by demonstration.